Immortality-IMT/Manhattan-Group/README.md

 We are DeSci, watch a video here... https://youtu.be/-DeMklVWNdA

-Along with bankless financial infrastructure, DeSci seeks to fund future technologies with blockchain and crypto.
-Technologies that unlock technologies, watershed technologies such as AGI, would cause a universal upgrade.
+Along with bankless financial infrastructure, Manhattan Group seeks to fund future technologies with blockchain and crypto.
+Technologies that unlock technologies, watershed technologies, upstream technologies such as AGI that have far-reaching upgrade potential.

 #### Some projects that DeSci should prioritize
 - Open source A.I. such as GPT-Neo and GPT-J. Unsantized, uncensored, open source AGI.